desserdmi/olfactory_bulb/README.md

 ~ 70 patients and ~ 70 control

 3.3.
-How many features/clinical parameters? <br>
+What features/clinical parameters do we have? <br>
+Age, sex, duration of olfactorys' function loss, TDI-scores, Volume of olfactory bulb

 3.4.
 Are features constant between different cohorts? <br>